Libreboot

 Libreboot (briefly known as GNU Libreboot) is a free and open-source software project based on coreboot, aimed at replacing some of the proprietary BIOS or UEFI firmware on supported x86-64 and AArch64 computers.
-Libreboot performs the basic machine setup such as CPU initialization or memory controller initialization necessary to load and run a 32-bit or 64-bit operating system, such as Linux or FreeBSD.
+Libreboot performs the basic machine setup such as CPU initialization or memory controller initialization necessary to load and run a 32-bit or 64-bit operating system, such as Linux or BSD.
+It was tested on FreeBSD, NetBSD, and OpenBSD.

 Characteristics

 Libreboot is established as a distribution of coreboot, but with some proprietary binary blobs removed from coreboot.
 Libreboot makes coreboot easy to use by automating the build and installation processes.

 On some devices, Libreboot developers have reverse engineered the firmware from Intel and created a utility to create a free firmware that meets the specifications from Intel.
 Hardware support includes but is not limited to the ASUS KGPE-D16, ThinkPad T400, X60 and X200.
 Libreboot is officially endorsed by the upstream coreboot project.